 The Musterprotokoll can be used as an alternative to the typical articles of association when establishing a GmbH or UG.
 There is a variant for single founders as well as one for groups of founders consisting of up to three partners.

 The content of the protocol is specified in § 2 and § 3 para.
 1 GmbH Law (GmbHG) and cannot be changed.
-The Musterprotokoll is a cloze text: The founder fills in the relevant information in the designated places.
-Subsequently, the model protocol is signed by all shareholders and notarised by a notary.
-It is then submitted to the commercial register (Handelsregister) before the business is registered.
+The Musterprotokoll is a cloze text – ie the founder fills in the relevant information in the designated places.
+Subsequently, the Musterprotokoll is signed by all shareholders and notarised by a notary.
+It is then submitted to the commercial register (Handelsregister) before the business is incorporated.

 - Company name and addresses